Core Idea

 Why Exceptions Are Harmful

 - Precedent and scaling: Every exception is an implicit commitment to grant it to anyone in similar circumstances.
-With 10 engineers, informal negotiation is manageable; with 100, it collapses.
+With 100 engineers, informal negotiation collapses.

-- Manager-as-bottleneck: Exception-granting concentrates decision power in the manager.
-People learn to advocate with the manager rather than follow the system — creating a dependency loop that doesn’t scale.
+- Manager-as-bottleneck: Exception-granting concentrates decision power in the manager; people learn to advocate with the manager rather than follow the system.

-- Systematic unfairness: Only those who ask (or ask well) receive exceptions.
-Quieter team members, newer joiners, and those less comfortable self-advocating systematically receive less — even when they deserve equal treatment.
+- Systematic unfairness: Only those who ask — or ask well — receive exceptions.
+Quieter team members and newer joiners systematically receive less.

 - Exception debt: Accumulated exceptions form an invisible parallel policy — inconsistent, informal, and resentment-generating.
-Each exception that isn’t codified creates a ghost rule that is felt but never articulated.
+See Exception-Debt.

-- Cognitive load: Each exception requires re-litigating context, tracking precedent, and defending consistency — all costs that compound with team size.
+- Cognitive load: Each exception requires re-litigating context and tracking precedent — costs that compound with team size.

 When Exceptions Are Appropriate